-This 4.2 mile stretch of the Guadalupe River in the Coastal Region is a slower moving river that is bordered by scenic soft banks rather than the limestone bluffs of the Hill Country.
-This quiet reach can be paddled in 1-3 hours depending on flow rates.
+The Chisholm Trail, Riverside Park, Mission Espiritu Santo, and Fort Saint Louis Sections are the four trails that make up the 25-mile Victoria Paddling Trail.
+Meandering along the Guadalupe River in the Coastal Region this trail is slower moving and bordered by scenic soft banks rather than the limestone bluffs of the Hill Country.
+This quiet reach can be paddled in multiple sections varying in lengths and time on the water.

 - Getting There